 Once you’ve got the color you like and dry the paint, you can put up your cabinet doors and then reinstall the hardware.
 The only thing left is to admire the work you’ve done.

 There are many stains and finishes that you can apply to your cabinets made of wood.
 But what makes them different, and what are they all about?
-What is the best stain to buy for your kitchen cabinets?
+What is the best stain for cabinets that you can conveniently buy and easily apply?
 We will go over the essential differences between the various stains you can use in your woodworking projects.

 1. Oil-based stain:

-The stain made of oil is the most popular stain you can come across.
+The stain made of oil is the most popular and best stain for cabinets you can come across.
 It is a favorite among DIY-minded homeowners.
 An oil stain is typically made from the oil of linseed.
 So, this kind of wood stain is very easy to clean, making it ideal for DIY projects where you’re not experienced with the entire process, and errors can be easily made.
-Otherwise, the two bases of the finish and stain could mix unexpectedly that can ruin the exterior and cabinets.
+Otherwise, the two bases of the finish and stain could mix unexpectedly which can ruin the exterior and cabinets.

 2. Varnish stain: